-- After that, rinse them with lots of water, and dry with a soft cloth properly.
+- After that, rinse the jewelry with lots of water and dry them with a soft cloth.

 When baking soda and salt are mixed with water, their fusion starts a chemical reaction (fizzing), which is the sole reason behind their ability to clean tarnished and dirty costume jewelry.

-If the above hack is not fruitful to you, then below are some other effective remedies that’ll do the job for sure.
+If the baking soda and salt hack is not fruitful, below are some other best ways to clean costume jewelry that’ll do the trick.

 While trying the above remedies, it’s vital to take some precautions to avoid any damage.

-- If the costume jewelry has gems and stones, then don’t use liquidy agents to clean them as it might loosen up their glue, and they might fall off.
+- If the costume jewelry has gems and stones, don’t use liquid agents.

 Prevent your favorite costume jewelry from tarnishing by taking the below measures.